This page may contain affiliate links. Please see Affiliate Disclaimer

-- Grate the Garlic clove and add it to the bowl with the Lemon juice.
+- Grate 1 Garlic clove and add it to the bowl with the Lemon juice.

-- Add the Thyme and the Olive Oil and whisk the mixture until it is evenly combined.
+- Add 1 tsp Thyme and 2 tbsp Olive Oil and whisk the mixture until it is evenly combined.

 - Trim the leaves from the Romanesco Cauliflower and place on baking parchment on a baking tray.

 - Pour the Lemon/Oil mixture over the Cauliflower and roast in the oven at 220C Gas 7 425F for 15-20 minutes, or until you can easily run a sharp knife through the Cauliflower.